avgerin0s/pkg-elasticsearch-curator/README.rst

 Versioning
 ----------

-Version 4 of Curator is the current ``master`` branch.
-It supports Elasticsearch versions 2.0 through 5.0.
-This is the first release of Curator that is not fully reverse compatible.
+Version 5 of Curator is the current ``master`` branch.
+It supports only 5.x versions of Elasticsearch.

-The ``3.x`` branch will continue to be available to support earlier versions of Elasticsearch.
-No new development is being done with the ``3.x`` branch, but bug fixes may be merged as necessary.

 Origins
 -------